krisbolton/cyber-warfare-explained/advanced_persistent_threats_APT.md

 # List of APTs

 Only countries who's offensive cyber activities have been discovered are included here.
-If you believe there is an omission please get in touch. *Last updated: Jan 2020.*
+If you believe there is an omission please <a href="mailto:cyberwarfareexplained@gmail.com">get in touch</a>. *Last updated: Jan 2020.*

 # China